 Single-Entry vs. Double-Entry Accounting

-The single-entry approach contrasts with single-entry accounting, in which every financial event brings at least two equal and offsetting entries.
+The single-entry approach contrasts with double-entry accounting, in which every financial event brings at least two equal and offsetting entries.
 One is a debit (DR) and the other a credit (CR).
 As a result:

 - Firms using single-entry approach are effectively limited to reporting on a cash basis.